harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-instance-stop.md

 ---
 id: azure-instance-stop
-title: Azure Instance Stop
+title: Azure instance stop
 ---

 ## Introduction
-- It results in PowerOff of an Azure instance before bringing it back to running state after the specified chaos duration.
+- It results in powerOff of an Azure instance before bringing it back to running state after the specified chaos duration.
 - It checks the performance of the application/process running on the instance.

 :::tip Fault execution flow chart